Information for MRU employees

-Mount Royal University is continuing to monitor the potential and actual impacts of the seasonal flu and H1N1 situation in our community in conjunction with Alberta Health Services (AHS).
-As further information becomes available and as the situation changes, we may have to change our processes and responses to certain questions and situations.
+Mount Royal University is continuing to monitor the potential and actual impacts of the seasonal flu in our community in conjunction with Alberta Health Services (AHS).

 If you are ill and intend to stay home